deanshelton913/katacoda-scenarios/hello-world/intro.md

-Welcome to your first Katacoda Scenario!
+Welcome to Dragonchain's interactive tutorial.

+Lets create a smart contract!